-We are actively looking for a brick and mortar space in the Boston area.
+We are building out our first brick and mortar space in the Somerville!

 We have our hands full at the moment, but in the future, we will consider private catering for events of up to 60 people on a case-by-case basis.
 We will also consider more elaborate private dinners for parties of up to 14.